solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/README.md

 - SKU family: Dv2 Series
 - Required Limit: 8

 # Quickstart: Azure Notebooks

-1. Please follow the 5 steps outlined in [Azure Notebooks Setup](./azure-notebooks-setup) before continuing.
+1. Please follow the steps outlined in [Azure Notebooks Setup](./azure-notebooks-setup) before continuing.

-2. Once the setup is done, you can then follow the steps as outlined for each of labs.
+2. Once the setup is done, you can then follow the steps as outlined for each of other quickstarts.

 # Quickstart: Visual Studio Code